cloudfoundry/uaa/docs/UAA-Alias-Entities.md

 Second, all OAuth clients used for these authorization flows, which currently are only present in the "uaa" zone, would need to be duplicated to the custom zones that need to use them or might use them in the future.

-The alias concept addresses this issue by supporting the isolated management of users and their IdPs in custom identity zones while guaranteeing that components relying on UAA authentication still work.
+The alias concept addresses this issue by supporting isolated management of users and their IdPs in custom identity zones while guaranteeing that components relying on authentication to the "uaa" identity zone still work.
 This is done by managing synchronized copies of users and identity providers in both the "uaa" and the custom zone.
 The copy of such an entity will be referred to as its "alias".
 An entity and its alias reference each other by the newly introduced properties `alias_id` (ID of the alias) and